catserve2025/cat-serve/README.md

 ### Submission Guidelines

 - CAT-Serve welcomes submissions of short papers, up to 3 pages excluding references, using a double-column format.
+You can use [this Latex template](CATServe2025_paper_template.tex).
 - Submissions should state the research problem, motivation, and technical contribution.
 All submissions must be in English.
 The submissions should be sent in a single PDF file.
 - Papers can present work in progress, exploratory/preliminary research or already published work.
 - Submissions will be assessed based on their novelty, technical quality, potential impact, interest, clarity, relevance, and reproducibility.